sagemathinc/cocalc_tutorial/README.md

 * Section 2 - What can't you do in SMC?
 * Section 3 - Creating a course full of students
 * Section 4 - Assignments
-* section 5 - Costs
+* Section 5 - Costs

+## Further resources

+* Grading in [SageMathCloud](http://www.beezers.org/blog/bb/2015/09/grading-in-sagemathcloud/) - Blog post from a lecturer who uses SMC in teaching